 Common side-effects of amitriptyline:

-If any of these side-effects persist or manifest themselves in a severe way, consult your GP.
+If any of these side-effects persist or manifest themselves in a severe way, consult your primary care physician or prescriber.

 Potential serious side-effects include:

-If you experience any of these severe side-effects, contact your GB immediately or go to an emergency room right away.
+If you experience any of these severe side-effects, contact your doctor immediately or go to an emergency room right away.

 Some drugs may interfere with the effects of Amitriptyline.
 Do not take Amitriptyline at the same time as the following drugs: Arbutamins, Disulfiram, thyroid supplements, NSAIDs (such as Ibuprofen), blood thinners (such as Warfarine), anticholinergic drugs (such as Benztropin, Balladonna, Alkaloids), certain drugs for high blood pressure (such as Clonidine, Guanabenz, and Resperine), Monoamine Oxidase Inhibitors (such as Isocarboxazid, linezolid, Methylene Blue, Moclobemide, Phenelzine, Procarbazine, Rasagiline, Safinamide, Selegiline, Tranylcypromine), Cimetidine, Terbinafine, drugs to treat irregular heart rate (such as Quinidine, Propafenone, Flecainide), antidepressants (such as SSRIs including Paroxetine, Fluoxetine, Fluvoxamine), antihistamines (such as Cetirizine, Diphenhydramine), drugs for sleep or anxiety (such as Alprazolam, Diazepam, Zolpidem), muscle relaxants, and narcotic pain relievers (such as Codeine).
 Always inform your doctor of the medications you are taking before using this Amitriptyline.